-Acute rheumatic fever continues to cause a large burden of mortality and morbidity in developing countries.
-It is less common in developed countries but continues to be seen in indigenous communities and during outbreaks.
+Acute rheumatic fever (ARF) continues to cause a large burden of mortality and morbidity in low- and middle-income countries.
+It is less common in high-income countries, but continues to be seen in indigenous communities and during outbreaks.

-No single test can diagnose acute rheumatic fever.
+Currently, no single test can diagnose ARF.
 Diagnosis is clinical and relies on the Jones criteria.

-The 5 major manifestations of acute rheumatic fever are carditis, arthritis, chorea, erythema marginatum, and subcutaneous nodules, of which the most common are carditis and arthritis.
+The 5 major manifestations of ARF are carditis, arthritis, chorea, erythema marginatum, and subcutaneous nodules, of which the most common are carditis and arthritis.

 The Jones criteria were revised in 2015 to include separate criteria for low-risk and moderate- to high-risk populations and introduce the use of Doppler echocardiography to diagnose subclinical carditis.

-While all other manifestations of acute rheumatic fever resolve without sequelae, carditis can lead to chronic rheumatic heart disease.
+While all other manifestations of ARF resolve without sequelae, carditis can lead to chronic rheumatic heart disease (RHD).

-Secondary prophylaxis can improve the prognosis of established rheumatic valvular disease remains guarded, especially with severe disease.
+The prognosis of established rheumatic valvular disease remains guarded, especially with severe disease.

-Acute rheumatic fever is an autoimmune disease that may occur following group A streptococcal throat infection, although there is growing evidence of ARF following skin infection in certain regions of the world.
+Acute rheumatic fever (ARF) is an autoimmune disease that mostly occurs following group A streptococcal throat infection, although there is growing evidence of ARF following skin infection in certain regions of the world.
 It can affect multiple systems, including the joints, heart, brain, and skin.
-Only the effects on the heart can lead to permanent illness; chronic changes to the heart valves are referred to as chronic rheumatic heart disease.
-Without long-term penicillin secondary prophylaxis, acute rheumatic fever can recur, leading to cumulative damage to the cardiac valvular tissue.
+Only the effects on the heart can lead to permanent illness; chronic changes to the heart valves are referred to as chronic rheumatic heart disease (RHD).
+Without long-term penicillin secondary prophylaxis, ARF can recur, leading to cumulative damage to the cardiac valvular tissue.